How to Use Flexibility Score Calculator

 What Is Range of Motion?
 Simply Explained

-Discover what Range of Motion (ROM) is, why it's crucial for flexibility, injury prevention, and athletic performance.
-Learn how ROM is measured and its impact on daily life and fitness.
+Discover what Range of Motion (ROM) is, why it's important for flexibility, injury prevention, and athletic performance.
+Learn how ROM is measured.